Every disaster will bring in its wake tugs at your heartstrings and appeals for your generosity. History says some of them will be bogus

 “People make the false assumption that something is legitimate because they get it passed on from a friend, who was duped,” he says.

-Katherine Hurt, spokeswoman with the Council of Better Business Bureaus, a consumer organization, says scammers have evolved to incorporate new technologies.
+Katherine Hurt, spokeswoman with the Council of Better Business Bureaus, says scammers have evolved to incorporate new technologies.

 “It’s gotten more sophisticated,” she says.
 “It’s really easy to create a real-looking charity.
 You can have a sophisticated website, robocalls, all kinds of things that look like a real charity and sound like one.”